 A council's swing voter on a regulation or a budget can strongly influence but not dictate those decisions.

 Proportional RCV works to elect a balanced council with moderates and often a centrist.
 But it does not push any rep to please central majorities of voters.
+Condorcet does.
+55

 4. Watch Condorcet Find the Center